AdobeDocs/marketo.en/help/marketo/getting-started/initial-setup/user-setup.md

 <tbody>
   <tr>
     <td>Subscription & Dynamic Chat Product Admin (if applicable)</td>
-    <td><li>Confirm you've been granted an Adobe Product Admin role by your Adobe Org System Admin.
-Contact <a href="https://helpx.adobe.com/contact.html">Adobe Customer Care</a> to find out who at your organization has admin privileges in the console.</li>
+    <td><li>Confirm you've been granted an Adobe Product Admin role by your Adobe Org System Admin.</li>
+    <ul><li>Contact the Adobe Account team (your Account Manager) or send an email to <code>customercare@marketo.com</code> to find out who at your organization has <a href="https://experienceleague.adobe.com/docs/marketo/using/product-docs/administration/marketo-with-adobe-identity/adobe-identity-management-overview.html">Adobe Admin Console System Admin</a> privileges.</li></ul>
     <li>Accept the <a href="https://experienceleague.adobe.com/docs/marketo/using/product-docs/demand-generation/dynamic-chat/setup-and-configuration/initial-setup.html">'Dynamic Chat Product Admin'</a> invite.
 The <a href="https://experienceleague.adobe.com/docs/marketo/using/product-docs/demand-generation/dynamic-chat/setup-and-configuration/initial-setup.html">welcome email</a> is sent when Dynamic Chat is enabled in your Marketo Engage instance and you are designated as a System Admin.</li></td>
   </tr>
   <tr>
     <td>Product Profiles</td>
     <td><li>Assign all desired users to Dynamic Chat's Product Profile in Adobe Admin Console.</li>
     <ul>
-    <li>If an undesirable user is added to multiple Product Profiles, you must delete the user from all product profiles.
+    <li>If an undesired user is added to multiple Product Profiles, you must delete the user from all product profiles.
 Otherwise, they will still have access to Dynamic Chat.</li>
     <li>You can <a href="https://experienceleague.adobe.com/en/docs/marketo/using/product-docs/demand-generation/dynamic-chat/setup-and-configuration/permissions#edit-existing-permissions">edit Product Profiles in Dynamic Chat</a> and create a custom profile with a custom set of <a href="https://experienceleague.adobe.com/en/docs/marketo/using/product-docs/demand-generation/dynamic-chat/setup-and-configuration/permissions#list-of-permissions">permissions available within your subscription</a>.</li></td>
   </tr>
   <tr>